qouteall/qouteall-blog/Cognitive-biases.md

 - Separate by different categories of assets.
 People tend to prefer investing medium risk asset using all money over investing high-risk asset using partial money (barbell strategy), even when the total volatility and expected return are the same, because the invested money is in a different mental account than not-invested money, and risk aversion.

 **Lipstick effect** is related to mental accounting.
 When the income declines, the mental account of luxury spending still exists, just shrunk, so cheaper lipsticks get more sales.

-Denomination effect: People like to spend coins rather than \$100 paper money, and like to receive money in \$100 paper money rather than coins.
-This is related to mental accounting: large-denomination money are intended to be used in large spend, and small-denominaiton money are intended to be used in small spending.

 Mental accounting is one kind of **narrow framing bias**: